roflmaostc/DeconvOptim.jl/docs/src/index.md

 colorview(Gray, [img img_n res])
 ```

-Left the original image.
-In the middle the noisy and blurred version.
-The right images is the deconvolved image with default options.
+Left image is the sample.
+In the middle we display the the noisy and blurred version captured with an optical system.
+The right image is the deconvolved image with default options.
 ![](assets/quick_example_results.png)